unni-krishnan-95/copy/_posts/2016-09-16-m-trends-fireeye-report-overview.md

 ## Overview:
 The M-Trends Report begins by explaning to us that there has been an increased activity coming straight from Russia (through single and state sponsed threats), all of them mostly being financially motivated.
-At the same time Chinese based threats have seemed to balance out with Non-Chinese threats, and malcious actors.
+At the same time Chinese based threats have seemed to balance out with Non-Chinese threats, and malicious actors.
 Cocurrntly with the increased activity, we have also seen a skyrocket of attacks.

 Mandiant reported that with the increase of the activity, there have also been an increase in the amount of company breaches.
 One would think that a breach in a company would be spotted rather quickly, but the data is quite shocking.
 It is reported, that the "median" number of days a company is compromised - before the breach was discovered by Mandiant - is a whopping 146 days!
 This might seem a lot at first, but in all honesty it has improved over the years.